2027 America's Cup: Venue

-Speculation centred around Jeddah in Saudi Arabia or Valencia in Spain or Auckland, which hosted three times in total, 30th, 31st and 36th editions respectively.
+Speculation centred around Jeddah in Saudi Arabia or Valencia in Spain or Auckland, which hosted four times in total, 30th, 31st, 35th and 36th editions respectively.
 Notion of returning to Barcelona was once conjectured, but was ultimately rejected by both Team New Zealand CEO Grant Dalton and council of the Catalan capital.
 Dalton mentioned the difficulties for further expansion of participating teams under available infrastructure within the city port.
 City council was satisfied enough with the unique event in 37th edition due to enormous economical and promotional impacts.
 It was later reported that the Port of Barcelona recorded a financial loss of €3.5 million having spent €4.5 million between 2022 and 2024.
-However, the study done by the University of Barcelona and the Barcelona Capital Nàutica Foundation (FBCN) revealed over €1 billion positive economic GDP return that the Louis Vuitton 37th America’s Cup created for the host venue Barcelona and the wider region of Catalonia.
+However, the study done by the University of Barcelona and the Barcelona Capital Nàutica Foundation (FBCN) revealed over €1 billion positive economic GDP return that the Louis Vuitton 37th America's Cup created for the host venue Barcelona and the wider region of Catalonia.

 However, on 1 April 2025 Emirates Team New Zealand announced a decision by the Ministry of Business, Innovation and Employment and Central Government not to back the 38th America's Cup in Auckland in 2027.

 Of the previous 37 Cup Matches, 33 have been held in the Defender's home waters.
 The Deed of Gift provides for the Defender to name the venue if they and the Challenger of Record cannot reach agreement.
 The venue is to be announced by the Defender within eight months of the final race of the AC37 Match (20 June 2025) and a Protocol should also be published as soon as practicable within that period and a Protocol will follow.

 On 15 May Emirates Team New Zealand, along with the Government of Italy announced that the 2027 matches would take place in Naples, Italy.
 However, this has a number of potential competitors concerned about a lack of transparency.
 Athena Racing released a statement saying it is concerned about the recent announcement of a Host City and the impact on the main goal of negotiating a fair sporting protocol.
 Previously, host agreements have followed publication of the agreed protocol (between the Defender and the Challenger of Record).
 In the absence of an agreed Protocol, it is unclear what exactly has been agreed between Emirates Team New Zealand and the Italian government, as the sporting framework and details of the event do not yet exist.
 American Magic have also voiced their concerns, saying "the Defender has been unwilling to commit to the transparency and cooperation necessary to secure a fair Protocol."

 Emirates Team New Zealand have responded to these accusations stating, “The latest version of the Protocol went back to the Challenger of Record Athena Racing, 10 days ago, prior to the announcement of Naples.
 The Defender has not had any feedback back from the Challenger of Record on the latest version other than acknowledgement it had been well received by the teams.”